 Finally, there are some who worry about carbon monoxide – primarily due to the way in which nickel can produce that poisonous gas when it is super-heated.
 Here again, though, there is no real cause for worry, since vaping does not come anywhere close to matching the conditions that must be used to create that gas.
 The production of carbon monoxide requires temps in excess of 2000 degrees and reduced levels of oxygen in the environment, which are two conditions that are never achieved through vaping.

-And that brings us to the main question that everyone seems to want answered.
+And that brings us to the main question that everyone seems to want to be answered.
 Which is the better option?
 The simple fact is that both are tried and tested metals that have provided millions of vapers with the vaping experience they desire.
-There is no evidence that either of these materials have ever produced dangerous gases or other ill effects for those using them – and both perform well in a variety of vaping settings.
+There is no evidence that either of these materials has ever produced dangerous gases or other ill effects for those using them – and both perform well in a variety of vaping settings.